 By this age, your baby’s ability to experience different emotions and moods has developed considerably.
 Baby is also learning how to recognise when other people have emotions.

-Respond to emotional expressions – ‘Yes, I know you’re cranky, I’m coming back soon’.
-This helps your baby to identify emotions and understand the process of feeling better and worse.
+If you respond to emotional expressions, it helps your baby to identify emotions and understand the process of feeling better and worse.
+For example, ‘Yes, I know you’re cranky, I’m coming back soon’.

 As the front part of the brain develops, babies at this age are better able to entertain and reassure themselves with familiar objects and people.
 They can move more and better, which means they can get away from things that upset or annoy them.
 You might find that your baby is also starting to want more independence!